-Note that even in the non-monotone setting this model is clearly as powerful as quantified circuits and less powerful than circuits with projection gates.
-Therefore since Malod [Mal11] showed that quantified circuits and circuits with projection gates are equivalent in power, the class of polynomials efficiently computable by this model is again VPSPACE.
+Note that even in the non-monotone setting this model is clearly as powerful as quantified circuits, but can be simulated by circuits with projection gates.
+Again, Malod [Mal11] showed that quantified circuits and circuits with projection gates are equivalent in power.
+So the class of polynomials efficiently computable by this model is also VPSPACE.

 In the monotone setting, however, it is not clear if the power of quantified monotone circuits is the same as that of this model.
-In particular, it is unclear if a version of Lemma 3.4 is true for this model.
-However, we show that even this additional power does not help much in monotone computation of transparent polynomials.
+In particular, we show the following.